 That said, the cost of living in Austria naturally varies according to location (urban centres are more expensive than rural villages) and personal choice – factors that can certainly influence one's bank balance at the end of the month.

-However, expats should note that food costs in Austria are high, especially during winter when fresh fruits and vegetables are more likely to be scarce.
-The price for purchasing housing is astronomical.
-Sending children to international schools can also monopolise a fair chunk of an expat's salary.
+Expats should note that food costs in Austria are high, especially during winter when fresh fruits and vegetables are more likely to be scarce.
+The price of purchasing housing is astronomical.
+Sending children to international schools can also take a fair chunk of an expat's salary.

 Cost of accommodation in Austria